Department: Pathobiology and Population Sciences

 - Bell, C., Baillie, S., Kinnison, T., Cavers, A. 2010.
 Preparing veterinary students for extramural clinical placement training: Issues identified & a possible solution.
 Journal of Veterinary Medical Education, 37:190-197.

-Tierney has completed the Postgraduate Certificate in Veterinary Education at the RVC and is a Fellow of the Higher Education Academy (FHEA).
+Tierney really enjoys teaching and has completed the Post Graduate Certificate in Veterinary Education, making her a Fellow of the Higher Education Academy.